Meet Our Coaches

 Executive Director, Volleyball

-Kristen Dieffenbach is an associate professor of Athletic Coaching Education and the director of the Center for Applied Coaching and Sport Science at West Virginia University where she works with undergraduate, masters and doctoral students studying to be coaches and coach developers.
+Kristen Dieffenbach is a professor in the School of Sport Science and the director of the Center for Applied Coaching and Sport Science at West Virginia University where she works with undergraduate, masters and doctoral students studying to be coaches and coach developers.
 The Center focuses on both conducting research and the application of evidence based best practices to enhance coaching and coach development.
 She earned her PhD in exercise and sport science with an emphasis in sport and exercise psychology and is an Association of Applied Sport Psychology certified mental skills consultant (CMPC).
-Kristen is currently the president of the United States Center for Coaching Excellence and a member of the WV Interscholastic Cycling League board of directors where she serves as a league coach supporter.
+Kristen is currently the executive director of the United States Center for Coaching Excellence, a member of the USA Cycling Advisory board, a coach developer for USA Hockey's Mid Am region and a member of the National Interscholastic Cycling Association's board of directors.

 As a professional coach, Kristen has a category 1 USA Cycling license and works with Peaks Coaching Group.
 She has coached runners, cyclists, and multidiscipline ultra-endurance athletes for over 20 years at the high school, collegiate, recreational, and elite levels.
 Kristen has been active as both a speaker and coach in USAC talent ID and development camps system since 2001 and has been the director of the USAC East Coast Mountain Bike Talent Development/ID camp since 2012.
 As a volunteer coach, she also works across a variety of youth age groups with ice hockey and soccer.
 In addition to coaching, Kristen consults regularly with coaches and athletes who are seeking to develop their mental game and the inter and intrapersonal skills essential to peak performance.